-In order for God to be able to justify the sacrifice that Jesus was desiring to make for all of man’s sin, He would have to become one of us and live a perfect life, apart from sin.
+In order for God to be able to justify the sacrifice Jesus was desiring to make for all of man’s sin, He would have to become one of us and live a perfect life apart from sin.

 Revelation 13:8 “All who dwell on the earth will worship him, whose names have not been written in the Book of Life of the Lamb slain from the foundation of the world.”

-The Passover lamb, as He is described in the Book of Exodus, was an advanced look at Jesus, who become the perfect Lamb, that takes away the sins of the world and cleanses all those who would accepted His sacrifice for their sins.
+The Passover lamb, as it is described in the Book of Exodus, was an advanced look at Jesus who becomes the perfect Lamb, who takes away the sins of the world and cleanses all those who would accept His sacrifice for their sins.

 Jesus was the firstborn, a male, with the testimony that He was without one spot or blemish (1 Peter 1:9).
-Perfection, was a strict requirement of the Passover lamb.
-On the 10th day of Nissan (April), the Passover lamb would be brought before the congregation of Israel, and inspected for defects, before He was offered four days later on the 14th day of Nissan.
+Perfection was a strict requirement of the Passover lamb.
+On the 10th day of Nisan (April), the Passover lamb would be brought before the congregation of Israel and inspected for defects before He was offered four days later, on the 14th day of Nisan.